Pylons/pyramid/docs/quick_tutorial/ini.rst

 Pyramid has a first-class concept of :ref:`configuration <configuration_narr>` distinct from code.
 This approach is optional, but its presence makes it distinct from other Python web frameworks.
-It taps into Python's Setuptools library, which establishes conventions for installing and providing ":term:`entry point`\ s" for Python projects.
+It taps into Python's :term:`Setuptools` library, which establishes conventions for installing and providing ":term:`entry point`\ s" for Python projects.
 Pyramid uses an :term:`entry point` to let a Pyramid application know where to find the WSGI app.